 The EU leaders have published their preferred choices for the senior political leadership of the European Union institutions.
 The key posts to be filled are:

-The process for selecting the President of the European Commission and the 26 European Commissioners is more complex and involves both the European Council and the European Parliament.
+The process for selecting the president of the European Commission and the 26 European commissioners (25 if no UK commissioner is appointed) is more complex and involves both the European Council and the European Parliament.

 According to the 2009 Lisbon Treaty, the Council, acting by qualified majority vote, proposes a candidate for European Commission President to the European Parliament.
 The candidate is either elected by the European Parliament, or, if they fail to obtain an absolute majority, rejected, in which case the process is repeated until a candidate is successfully elected by the Parliament.

-Once a Commission President is elected, they assign portfolios to the Commissioners appointed by each member state.
-The Commissioners (including the new High Representative) then all face hearings in the European Parliament.
-After all the individual hearings have taken place, Parliament votes on whether to accept or reject the Commission as a whole.
-Once Parliament accepts the new Commission, the Council must then vote on whether to approve it.
+After all the individual hearings have taken place, the European Parliament votes on whether to accept or reject the Commission as a whole.
+Once the European Parliament accepts the new Commission, the Council must then vote on whether to approve it.